ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Will the add-on work with 64-bit NVDA?

 Yes for the most part.
 NV Access and contributors are working on 64-bit NVDA, and testing shows parts of the SPL ad-on will work on it.

+Q. 64-bit NVDA is not reading SPL app menu items.

+This is a known issue.
+You can resolve this (temporarily) by changing display scaling to 100%.

 Q. What are update channels?